cvranjith/ords-docker/README.md

 As ORDS 22.1 onwards the installer has undergone major changes, a separate Dockerfile is maintained.
 Majority of the docker arguments are kept same as before, however some minor changes are there.

-Following simplified methods can be followed to install ORDS and RESTUTIL
+Following simplified methods can be followed to install ORDS

 * Pre-Requisites
 * Install ORDS